naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Quincy: The Ocean is a soup.

+Tikiman:

+Tikiman: Do elaborate.

+Quincy: What are needed for something to be a soup?

+Tikiman: Erm...
+Water, salt, some form of vegetation, and personally I prefer some meat in mine.

+Quincy: *Tilts head*

+Tikiman: The Ocean is a Soup.

+Quincy: The Ocean is a Soup.

+%

 Kranion Angry: (steps out of his evil lair, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: **HEY!** WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)